winbo-yml-exe/dspc/README.md

 Download source code to install.

+Delete C:\Program Files\DSPC to remove the app and to upgrade delete the old version and install the new one.

 ## I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED WITH THIS TOOL.
 USE AT YOUR OWN RISK.